NuevoFoundation/workshops/content/english/java-basics/activity-5.md

 To return some data, we put the keyword `return` followed by a variable name or a value to be returned.

-This is an example of how to define a method that sum of numbers from numA through numB:
+This is an example of how to define a method that sum of numbers from `numA` through `numB`:
 ```java
 /* Method Name: sumNum
  * Input/Parameter: 2 numbers of type int